shauryaagrawal02/MineGuard-Smart-Mining-Safety-Monitoring-System/README.md

 ## How It Works

-1. A synthetic dataset is generated using realistic mining conditions
+1. Synthetic dataset generation using realistic conditions in a mine
-2. A Decision Tree model is trained on this dataset
+2. Decision Tree model training on a synthetic dataset
-3. The model learns patterns between environmental parameters and risk levels
+3. Model learning from a dataset, where risk levels are associated with various environmental parameters
-4. The user inputs real-time values
+4. User input of real-time data
-5. The system predicts risk using:
+5. Predict risk levels using:

    * Machine learning model
+   * Rule-based system
 * Rule-based logic
-6. Extreme conditions (e.g., very high temperature or gas levels) directly result in HIGH risk
+6. Extreme conditions such as very high temperature or gas levels will directly cause HIGH risk

 ---